 Let’s add a quick annotation to all of them:

-Being stupid: If you’re solely interested in satisfying other people’s needs before yours, you’ll live a really unsatisfactory life (i.e. stupid).
+- Being stupid: If you’re solely interested in satisfying other people’s needs before yours, you’ll live a really unsatisfactory life (i.e., you are stupid).
 You can’t please everyone.
 That’s why the categorization is stupid.
 No offense.

 After all, you can’t maintain a business, learn a new skill, get fit, if you constantly say yes to other people.
 You simply won’t have time to do your own thing.
 That’s why you probably need to be a bit more selfish in your life.